 Users enter by tweeting, or posting to Instagram, then claim their content using a data capture form.
 For more on Claim my Content, see here.

 Users enter by tweeting, posting to Instagram or via a form.

 - Instagram Hashtag Giveaway

 Users can enter by posting to Instagram only.

 Users can enter by posting to Instagram or by tweeting.

 Users enter by tweeting only.

-Both Instagram and Twitter entries must include your chosen #hashtag AND @mention you, otherwise they will not be counted.
+In order to qualify as an entry, a Post or Tweet must include your chosen #hashtag AND @mention the account, otherwise they will not be counted.
 All posts have to be new posts, adding competition hashtag and mention to old posts won't work.

 If your chosen experience is the Advanced Hashtag Giveaway, then users will also have the option of being able to enter via a form.

 You will need to publish individually to each desired channel.
 So for example if your experience is Advanced Hashtag Giveaway you’ll need to ‘publish’ to the two social channels (ensuring your brand channels are connected first) to start the entry mechanic, and also publish as a web embed or microsite.